Early voting updates: Counts continue to climb past usual midterm turnout

 Totals are within "striking distance" of the 2020 presidential election turnout.

-As of Monday morning, more than 758,000 Georgia voters had cast their ballots, with 18,109 showing up on the first Sunday of early voting.
-Sunday's total "marks an astounding 211% of the 2018 midterm total for the first Sunday of Early Voting," according to the state.
+As of Wednesday, Georgia was well over the one million mark with 1,017,732 voters having cast their ballots.The state noted that 18,109 showed up on the first Sunday of early voting.
+Sunday's total "marks an astounding 211% of the 2018 midterm total for the first Sunday of Early Voting," according to the secretary of state.

-"211% of 2018 shows that voters are enthusiastic, but most importantly, have the options available to get that vote in early," said Georgia Secretary of State Brad Raffensperger.
+“Georgia voters are giving their county election directors a tremendous blessing by taking advantage of the unprecedented variety of Early Voting options available to all Georgians," said Secretary of State Brad Raffensperger.
+"Reducing the burden on the counties is crucial for a safe, secure, and accessible election.”

-"Reducing the Election Day burden on county election officials ensures success on Election Day.
-County election officials deserve our praise, as both counties and voters are prepared this year...
-County election officials have done a great job getting that information to their voters."

 In Florida, in-person early voting began on Monday in 37 Florida counties.
-The state has already seen some of the highest numbers of the cycle, leading the nation in early vote totals at 1,273,136 cast thus far.
-California is slightly ahead with 1,356,426 ballots returned.
+The state has already seen some of the highest numbers of the cycle, leading the nation in early vote totals at 1,802,051 cast thus far, toggling with California-- currently at 1,585,137 ballots returned-- for the top spot.

+Texas, which also started early voting on Monday, has shot up in ballots cast.
+The Lone Star State currently comes in third for early voting, with 1,541,476 ballots returned.

+"Texas blew through 1 million voted yesterday, spurred primarily by in-person early voting," McDonald said in a tweet on Wednesday.

 McDonald has said that because of Florida and California's larger size, broader voter turnout activity is expected, along with the fact that Floridians tend to use mail ballots more frequently than some of the other states have so far been casting votes early.